10 Best Ways to Wake Up a Sleeping Baby for Feeding

 Normally, people would think sleeping to be an impossible task when they are hungry.
 Then, how can babies sleep during their feeding time, when ideally, they should feel hungry and wake up?
 We’ve addressed this point below.

 You may be wondering why your baby does not just naturally wake up when she is hungry.
-Here are a few reasons babies sleep through their hunger at times!
+Here are a few reasons why waking up a baby for feeding is difficult and they sleep through their hunger at times!

 - They are not aware of timings and patterns like we are.
 You might find that your child sleeps more during the day than night.
 It will take a while for infants to get used to such a pattern.